praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 ### The Use Case

 You want to know if people are scrolling far enough down on the We.Retail home page to see the New Arrivals section of the page.
-Some people in the company disagree about whether people are seeing that section, so you want to use Analytics to determine the truth.
+Some people in the company disagree about whether people are seeing that section, so you want to use [!DNL Analytics] to determine the truth.

 #### Create the rule and add an event